DavisPL/cargo-sherlock/README.md

 This should run Cargo-Sherlock on 1000 random crates from crates.io using both algorithms, measure the time taken, and then recreate the plots.

+Note: Even in full mode, the cache files are used for metadata.
+This is because, the question aimed to evaluate the performance of the two algorithms - so the metadata collection time is not relevant to this research question.
+If you really want to re-collect metadata for all crates, you can delete the files in `logs/` directory before running the full experiment.
+But than you will have to run the experiment twice, the first run should build the cache files and than second run can be used to measure the time taken by both algorithms.

 ## Directory structure

 The repository contains: